Wildlander-mod/wildlander-mod.github.io/1-SupportPages/LauncherCrashes.md

 >  [  34]    TESObjectARMO(Name: `Wolfskin Cloak - Light Trimmed Black`, FormId: 76002348, File: `Requiem for the Indifferent.esp <- Wildlander.esp <- 1nivWICCloaks.esp`)

+{: .note}
-Note: you may also be able to fix this by locating the coffin in the hall of the dead of the city where the NPC died and manually removing the offending item from the coffin
+You may also be able to fix this by locating the coffin in the hall of the dead of the city where the NPC died and manually removing the offending item from the coffin

 ---